TENNLab-UTK/fpga/README.md

 1. They cannot take advantage of the "FP" aspects of FPGAs.
 ASIC neuroprocessors must accomodate dynamic network sizes and topologies at **run-time**.
 This significantly increases the complexity and overhead of those designs.
 1. ASICs have more granular logic building blocks and designs targeting them are not optimized for FPGA logic elements (LEs).
 This often means that the designs have slower timing and more LE usage on FPGAs than in targeted implementations.

 The ground-up FPGA implementation of neuromorphic networks and processors in this project allows for efficient utilization of hardware resources and communication bandwidth.
-It does however, have its own drawbacks compared to the ASIC design.
+A particular focus of this project is the "directive" versus "stream" spike processing which allows users to select the bandwidth usage paradigm that best suits their applications.
+This implementation does, however, have its own drawbacks compared to the ASIC design.

 1. Relying on the EDA toolchain to map networks onto the FPGA means that it becomes a bottleneck for HWIL network training.
 As such, this is not a recommended application for neuromorphic computing compared to training in simulations or on ASIC implementations.
 1. Dynamic network interchanges require either writing a new bitstream (time sacrifice) or increasing utilization to host multiple networks in fabric at once (area sacrifice).
 However, considering just how resource-efficient the neuromorphic networks in this implementation are, it may still outperform the ASIC implementation when hosting multiple networks in fabric.

 ### License

-The licenses for both hardware and software are **weakly reciprocal**, meaning users of this project need not distribute their larger works under the same license, but the full source, **incuding modifications**, of the files included in this repository must be made available.
+The licenses for both hardware and software are **weakly reciprocal**, meaning users of this project need not distribute their larger works under the same license, but the full source, **incuding modifications**, of the code included in this repository must be made available according to the license terms described below.

 #### Software